 - limiting exposure to news.

-Our article How to fight daily stress to stay safe at work offers some tips and suggestions, including drawing up a list of the things you can control and those you can’t, to identify where you can take action, as people tend to feel happier working on what they can control.
+Our article How to fight daily stress to stay safe at work offers further tips and suggestions, including drawing up a list of the things you can control and those you can’t, to identify where you can take action.
+People tend to feel happier working on what they can control.

-Don't forget: 'You're not alone, you're never alone', and talking can really help.
+Don't forget: 'you're not alone', and talking with someone else can really help.

 There are more resources and information at the links below.